The Bestselling Books Behind TV Shows

 Orange Is the New Black

 Now in its sixth season, Netflix’s wildly popular series Orange Is the New Black is based upon the memoir Orange is the New Black: My Year in a Women’s Prison by Piper Kerman.
 The book and show follow the lives of Piper and her fellow inmates through a deeply flawed fictional federal prison system, Litchfield Penitentiary.
 While they share the same name, the TV series is only loosely based upon the book—everything from the backstory of other characters to Piper’s own escapades are pure fiction.
+Though the way we watch TV has been updated, this original element of the television is making a comeback.

 Big Little Lies